Shedding vertices of vertex decomposable graphs: Graphs with girth at least five

 \section{Graphs with girth at least five}

-We now consider all vertex decomposable graphs with girth five or larger.
-These graphs were independently classified by B\i y\i ko\u{g}lu and Civan \cite{BC2014} and Hoang, Minh, and Trung \cite{HMT}.
+We now consider all pure vertex decomposable graphs with girth five or larger.
+Vertex decomposable graphs from this class were independently classified by B\i y\i ko\u{g}lu and Civan \cite{BC2014} and Hoang, Minh, and Trung \cite{HMT}.
 Both of these results relied on the classification of well-covered graphs with girth five or larger due to Finbow, Hartnell, and Nowakowski \cite{FHN}.

 To state the required classification, we first review the relevant background.
 The \textit{girth} of a graph $G$ is the number of vertices of a smallest induced cycle of $G$.
 If $G$ has no cycles, then we say $G$ has infinite girth.
 A \textit{pendant edge} is an edge that is incident to a leaf.
-A {\it matching} is a subset of edges of $G$ that do not share any common endpoints.
-A matching is {\it perfect} if the set of vertices in the edges of the matching are all of the vertices.

-An induced $5$-cycle is said to be {\it basic} if it contains no adjacent vertices of degree three or larger.
+An induced $5$-cycle $B$ is said to be {\it basic} if no pair of adjacent vertices in $B$ have degree three or larger in $G$.
 A graph $G$ is in the class $\mathcal{PC}$ if $V$ can be partitioned into subsets $V = P \cup C$ where $P$ contains all the vertices incident with pendant edges and the pendant edges form a perfect matching of $P$, and where $C$ contains the vertices of basic 5-cycles, and these basic 5-cycles form a partition of $C$.

 We then have the following classification (see the cited papers for additional equivalent statements).